>> Home

 Edible Qualities

-Society Garlic is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Society Garlic is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The entire above-ground parts of the plant are edible, and are usually harvested from early summer to early fall.
 The edible parts have a mild taste and a distinctive fragrance.

 The plant is most often used in the following ways: